Asian stocks rise on hopes US, China will unwind dispute | WTOP

-SINGAPORE (AP) — Asian shares were mostly higher Monday on hopes that U.S. President Donald Trump and his Chinese counterpart Xi Jinping will unwind a blistering trade dispute at a meeting this week.
-KEEPING SCORE:…
+SINGAPORE (AP) — Asian shares were mostly higher Monday on hopes that President Donald Trump and his Chinese counterpart Xi Jinping will unwind a blistering trade dispute at a meeting this week.
+KEEPING SCORE: Japan’s…

 WALL STREET: Energy companies led a slide in U.S. stocks on Friday, as a plunge in oil prices weighed on sentiment.
 Trading volume was lighter than usual as markets were only open for a half day after the Thanksgiving break.
 The S&P 500 index fell 0.7 percent to 2,632.56, racking up its second correction of the year.
 It is now down 10.2 percent from its last all-time high set on Sept.
 20. The Nasdaq composite shed 0.5 percent to 6,938.98 and the Dow Jones Industrial Average dropped 0.7 percent to 24,285.95.
 The Russell 2000 index of smaller-company stocks was less than 0.1 percent higher at 1,488.68.